nietras/nietras.github.io/_posts/2020-05-29-Microsoft-build-2020.md

 title: Microsoft Build 2020
 ---

-Random notes for the virtual event at https://mybuild.microsoft.com/home
+Digest of the free virtual event at https://mybuild.microsoft.com/home

-1. TOC
-{:toc}

 ## Announcements and Blog Posts
+A few great announcements and blog posts can be found below.
+Looking forward .NET 5 (`net5.0`) and C# 9. 👍

 ***
 **[Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)**\
 **Summary:** Must read!
-A preview of C# 9.0 features e.g. a full C# program (maybe! don't have it yet, but `Main` code comes between `using`s and type/method declarations):
+A preview of C# 9.0 features e.g. a full working C# program could look like below:
 ```csharp
 var p = new Point2D<int> { X = 1, Y = 2 };
 var q = p with { X = 3 };